pcamus/pymath/Derivatives/der_sympy/README.md

 This program can be use as a template for your symbolic derivative calculations.

-Part of the code is dedicated to abetter presentaton of the formulas and are not mandatory.
+Parts of the code are dedicated to a better presentaton of the formulas and are not mandatory.
+A simple print will also give a readable output (but no so pretty).

 The core of the code is: